Friedrich Welwitsch, Thomas Baines, and David Livingstone: The Discovery of...View

-Notes from the Embassy of the Federal Republic of Germany:
+Notes from the Embassy

 An alarmingly high number of German vacationers have serious accidents on Namibia’s roads.
 In most cases, the accidents – which are often fatal – do not involve third party vehicles, but result in a rollover of the vehicle due to excessive speed.
 The German Embassy therefore appeals to your own interest and that of your family to heed the following advice: Self-driving with a rental car in Namibia is usually a nice experience.

 But: Do not trust that the rental car delivered to you is always maintained according to German criteria by all car rental companies.
 Therefore, be sure to check brakes and tire condition for absolute reliability.
 If possible, you should also carry two spare wheels, due to the very frequent punctures on gravel roads.
 Because of the unusual left-hand traffic and the unfamiliar road conditions, drive defensively and not too fast.
-And always wear your seat belt!
+And wear your seat belt!

-Exceptional dangers on gravel roads: Never drive over 80 km/h, as you can very easily skid because of bumps that are present even on straight roads.
+Exceptional dangers on gravel roads: Never drive over 80 km/h, as you can very easily skid because of bumps even on straight roads.
 You cannot keep a skidding car on the slope if you drive faster than 80 km/h!
 Keep the car in the lanes: changing over the gravel accumulations running next to the lane easily leads to skidding!
 Never overtake if the dust plume of a car in front of you, takes away your view of the oncoming traffic.
 If you still drive into the dust wall, the chance of a fatal head-on collision is very high!
-When overtaking, but especially in oncoming traffic, be prepared for falling rocks: not only will they destroy your windshield, but they can scare you enough to cause you to skid.
+When overtaking, but especially in oncoming traffic, be prepared for flying rocks: not only will they destroy your windshield, they can scare you enough to cause you to skid.
 So slow down your driving until the encounter is over.
 Always be aware of possible potholes, sand drifts, rocks, gullies, etc., due to the strong sunlight you often discover them only at the last second.
 In the rainy season, around every bend the road can be flooded: Drive through flooded parts of the road/piste only very slowly.
 Otherwise you risk a fatal rollover!